waku-org/docs.waku.org/docs/overview/concepts/node-discovery.md

 title: Node Discovery Mechanisms
 ---

 When initializing a Waku node, it must connect with other nodes to enable message sending, receiving, and retrieval.
-To achieve this, a discovery mechanism is employed to locate other nodes where no connections are present.
+To achieve this, a discovery mechanism is employed to locate and connect with other nodes.
 This process is known as bootstrapping.

 After establishing a connection, the node must actively seek out additional peers to have: